The Irish loophole behind Apple's low tax bill

 Web search giant Google pays low taxes by channelling overseas sales through an Irish unit that pays most of its income to an affiliate in Bermuda.

-The schemes used by all three companies work by arranging for the units that make sales to customers in Europe and elsewhere to make tax-deductible payments to untaxed, or little taxed, affiliates for the use of intellectual property such as brands and business processes.
+The schemes used by all three companies work by arranging for the units that make sales to customers in Europe and elsewhere to make tax-deductible payments to untaxed affiliates for the use of intellectual property such as brands and business processes.

-The Group of 20 leading nations has asked the Organisation for Economic Co-operation and Development think-tank to look at such corporate profit-shifting, and one area it is examining closely is such payments for intangible assets.
+The Group of 20 leading nations have asked the Organisation for Economic Co-operation and Development think-tank to look at corporate profit shifting, and one area it is examining closely is such payments for intangible assets.

 The companies say they follow the tax rules in all the countries where they operate.